HK-LegiCoST: Leveraging Non-Verbatim Transcripts for Speech Translation: Conclusions

 \section{Conclusions}

 We created the HK-LegiCoST corpus for the research of vernacular speech recognition and translation.
 The original data was collected from publicly-available meeting recordings and transcripts from the Hong Kong Legislative Council.
 Our corpus, with 518 hours of Cantonese speech and 142k sentence pairs, is (to our knowledge) one of the largest for both Cantonese ASR and Cantonese-English speech translation.
 We report some of the linguistic characteristics in our corpus, namely text reordering and long context dependency.
 Results from our baseline experiments show that our corpus is validated and of great value for the research of ASR and ST. In addition, our approaches successfully address some of the top challenges for creating a corpus from scratch, especially for segmenting and aligning long recordings with non-verbatim transcripts.
-We are currently in the process of going through the formality of releasing our corpus to the public, as we aim to ensure that it is made available in accordance with established protocols and procedures.